Kianoosh76/homepage/courses/csc309/resources/handouts/pp1/pp1.md

 ### Deadline

-Part 1 is due on **Sunday, October 27th at 22:00**.
+Part 1 is due on ~Sunday, October 27th at 22:00~ **Sunday, November 3rd at 22:00**.
 Late submissions will be accepted with a penalty of 10% per day, up to a maximum of three days late.

 If you are registered with Accessibility Services, you might be entitled to extensions on the project deadlines.
 In that case, email the instructor (via the course-related email) at least one week before the deadline and request the extension.
 Note that individual entitlements will be adjusted to the size of the team.
 For example, if one member of a team of two is entitled to 7 days of extensions, the team will be granted ⌈7/2⌉=4 days.